contrapunctus-1/chronometrist/README.md

 2. [-] Document API somewhere (list of functions, their argument lists, and outputs)
 3. Use Cask?
 4. [-] Create test timelog file and UI behaviour tests
+5. Use for chronometrist-report-weekday-number-alist whatever variables like initial-frame-alist use to get that fancy Custom UI for alists.

 ## Contributions and contact
 Feedback and MRs very welcome. 🙂